jefflau/apollo-client-mock/README.md

   resolverValidationOptions: {
     /**
      * Disables warning in the console about using
-     * Interface / Union types without havig a resolveType resolver */
+     * Interface / Union types without having a resolveType resolver */
     requireResolversForResolveType: false
   }